 A Neighbourhood Watch (scheme or area) coordinator is a volunteer who oversees their local Neighbourhood Watch scheme or groups of schemes in their area.
 To become a Coordinator, you need to apply to start a scheme, through our joining pages, and your Force Area Association or area representative will contact you to complete the registration of your scheme.

-What does a scheme Coordinator do?
+What does a scheme/group Coordinator do?

 While Neighbourhood Watch schemes come in all sorts of shapes and sizes and the reasons for starting schemes may differ, the below are the activities that most scheme coordinators undertake: